Sarah Gould, AIA, A4LE

 - Presenter, 2018 AIA Oklahoma Conference: “Discovery Lab: A Design Evolution and Community Partnership”

-- Presenter, A4LE 2019 Regional Conference, “Match Maker: Bringing Value to Clients Through Relationships”
+- Presenter, A4LE 2019 International and Regional Conferences, “Match Maker: Bringing Value to Clients Through Relationships”

 - Presenter, A4LE 2019 Regional Conference, “Growing Pains: Community Engagement and the Impact of Unique Pedagogy During Planning and Design Development”